 Management is not aware of any matters to come before the Meeting other than those set out in the Notice of Meeting.
-If other matters come before the Meeting it is the intention of the individuals indicated in the form of proxy to vote with respect to such matters in accordance with their best judgment.
+If other matters come before the Meeting it is the intention of the individuals indicated in the Proxy Form to vote with respect to such matters in accordance with their best judgment.